amrsobhy/moodle-download/README.md

 moodle-download
 =======
-Modified to work with Birkbeck Moodle
+Moodle downloader modified to work with Birkbeck Moodle

 Installation
 ------------